 Bioenergy: naturally renewable

-AREVA’s bioenergy plants can burn many types of commonplace residue, including:
+AREVA’s bioenergy plants can burn many types of by-products, including:

-The most common of these types of residue are bagasse, rice husks and wood chips.
+The most common of these by-products are bagasse, rice husks and wood chips.

-The 120 million metric tons of rice residue that is left unused globally each year could be converted into 15,000 MWe of electricity.
+The 140 million metric tons of rice husk that are left unused globally each year could be converted into 16,000 MW of electricity.

 A viable alternative

-- sugarcane residue and hydroelectricity in Latin America (notably Brazil);
+- sugar cane bagasse in Latin America (notably Brazil)

-- complex and mixed biomass in Asia (wheat and rice straw, palm stalks, coconut shells).
+- agricultural by-products in Asia (rice husks, wheat and rice straw, palm stalks, coconut shells)

 Spotlight on the benefits of biomass

-- Provides ways to profit from otherwise unused organic matter
+- Provides ways to recover otherwise unused organic matter

-- Is CO2-neutral and avoids production of methane during the natural decomposition process of vegetal residues
+- Is CO2-neutral and avoids the production of methane during the natural decomposition process of plant residues

-- Is connected to the local power grid or to an industrial facility to supply electricity and possibly heat in cogeneration
+- Is connected to the local power grid or to an industrial facility to supply electricity and possibly heat via cogeneration